Skip to main content

 What Arizona Courts Can Ask Other States to Do

-Multi-state guardianship cases create practical challenges.
+Multi-state cases create practical challenges when appointing a guardian or conservator.
 Witnesses live in different places.
 Medical records are held in another jurisdiction.
 The person who needs protection may have moved.
-This statute gives Arizona courts a toolkit for working with courts in other states to gather the evidence and testimony they need.
+This statute gives Arizona courts a toolkit for working with courts in other states.

 In a guardianship or protective proceeding in this state, a court of this state may request the appropriate court of another state to do any of the following: 1.
 Hold an evidentiary hearing.
 2. Order a person in that state to produce evidence or give testimony pursuant to procedures of that state.
 3. Order that an evaluation or assessment be made of the respondent.